The number of Acts in your story depends on the underlying thematic material you wish to explore.

 Stories break into four parts in order to completely evaluate the four different Types of Conflict in each Throughline.

-The characters may explore problems of Activities by Doing first, then Obtaining, then trying to Learning, and finally working to make others Understand.
+The characters may explore problems of Physics by Doing first, then Obtaining, then trying to Learning, and finally working to make others Understand.
 This is what happens in The Matrix: